 How to make a Scrap Fabric Nest

 When you have 2-3 'rows' of covered cording pull the end of your cotton in over and thread through the center of your coil to secure.

 Make your own Easter basket grass: try shredded paper, crumpled tissue paper, accordion style folded tissue paper or construction paper that's been cut into thin strips, hay, or do as we did and use the stray threads gathered into a bundle.
-Enjoy and Happy Easter!